History of the Irish Question in British Politics

 Check out Amazon's range of UK history references

-From the perspective of Victorian politicians, the total population of the UK was around 25.5 million when Victoria ascended the throne and nearly one-third of these people were peasants living in Ireland.
-Although the UK population increased considerably throughout Victoria's reign, the Irish population dropped dramatically, due to the effects of the potato famine and migration.
-Campaigns for "home rule" in Ireland grew throughout the latter part of Victoria's reign and Prime Minister Gladstone saw his Liberal Party split over the subject, possibly leading to the eventual marginalization of the Liberals in Britain, although historians would also look at events such as increased UK population, increases in voting franchise, or the rising power of the working classes when deliberating this question.
+From the perspective of Victorian politicians, the total population of the UK was around 25.5 million when Queen Victoria ascended the throne and nearly one-third of these people were peasants living in Ireland.
+Although the total UK population increased considerably throughout Victoria's reign, the Irish population dropped dramatically, due to the effects of the potato famine and migration.
+Campaigns for "home rule" in Ireland grew throughout the latter part of Victoria's reign and Prime Minister Gladstone saw his Liberal Party split over the subject, possibly leading to the eventual marginalization of the Liberals in Britain, although historians would also look at events such as increased UK population and the voting franchise, or the rising power of the working classes when deliberating this question.

 Irish UK MPs from 1885 to 1918